srdnlen/srdnlenctf-2023_public/README.md

   </a>
 </p>

-Srdnlen CTF 2023 is the first round of the second edition of [CyberCup](https://cybercup.it), an Italian CTF tournament.
+The competition marks the first round of the second edition of [CyberCup](https://cybercup.it), an Italian CTF tournament.

 - [CTFtime event](https://ctftime.org/event/2129/)